-Always consult a medical doctor or patient care specialist before using zolmitriptan nasal spray.
+Always consult a doctor or patient care specialist before using zolmitriptan nasal spray.

 Indications and Usage

-Zolmitriptan is in a class of medications called selective serotonin receptor agonists.
+Zolmitriptan belongs to a class of medications called selective serotonin receptor agonists.
 It is indicated for the acute treatment of migraine with or without aura in adults.

-It works by narrowing blood vessels around the brain, stopping pain signals from being sent to the brain, and blocking the release of certain natural substances that cause pain, nausea, and other symptoms of migraine.
+It works by narrowing blood vessels around the brain, preventing pain signals from being sent to the brain and blocking the release of certain natural substances that cause pain, nausea and other migraine symptoms.

 Do not take zolmitriptan nasal spray if:

-- You smoke or if you are overweight;
+- Smoke or if you are overweight; li>

-- You have heart disease or had an heart attack;
+- You have a heart condition or had a heart attack; li>

-Consult with your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you got pregnant while using zolmitriptan nasal spray, call your doctor.
+Ask your doctor if you are pregnant, plan to become pregnant, or if you are breast-feeding.
+If you became pregnant while using zolmitriptan nasal spray, call your doctor.

-You should know that zolmitriptan nasal spray may make you drowsy.
-Do not drive a car or operate machinery until you know how this medication affects you.
+You should know that zolmitriptan nasal spray can make you sleepy.
+Do not drive a car or operate machinery until you know how this medicine affects you.

 Administration and Dosage

-Refer to your doctor or pharmacist for guidelines on dosage.
-The recommended dose to treat allergic reactions of the nose is 1-2 spray in each nostril three times a day.
-It is usually used every 8-10 hours as needed, but not more often than twice in a 24-hour period.
+Consult your doctor or pharmacist for dosage guidelines.
+The recommended dose to treat allergic reactions of the nose is 1-2 sprays in each nostril three times a day.
+It is usually used every 8-10 hours as needed, but no more than twice in a 24-hour period.

-Consult with your doctor about medications you are taking or existing medical conditions you have before your treatment with zolmitriptan nasal spray.
+Ask your doctor about the medications you are taking or the medical conditions you have before your treatment with zolmitriptan nasal spray.

-It may interact with acetaminophen antidepressants such as amitriptyline, amoxapine, clomipramine, desipramine, doxepin, imipramine nortriptyline, protriptyline and trimipramin; aspirin and other non-steroidal anti-inflammatory medications (NSAIDs) such as ibuprofen and naproxen; cimetidine; oral contraceptives and selective serotonin/norepinephrine reuptake inhibitors (SNRIs) such as desvenlafaxine duloxetine, sibutramine and venlafaxine.
+May interact with paracetamol antidepressants, such as amitriptyline, amoxapine, clomipramine, desipramine, doxepin, imipramine, nortriptyline, protriptyline, and trimipramine; aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen; cimetidine; Oral contraceptives and selective serotonin / norepinephrine reuptake inhibitors (SNRI) such as desvenlafaxine duloxetine, sibutramine and venlafaxine.

-Symptoms of overdose include drowsiness or sleepiness.
-These symptoms have to be reported to the medical health professional.
+Symptoms of overdose include drowsiness or drowsiness.
+These symptoms should be reported to the medical professional.

 No adverse reactions have been reported.